 Appeals from these hearings are allowed, generally directly to the state’s highest court.
 Appellate court opinions will likely contain more detailed analysis of the ethics violation than the bar’s notice of disciplinary action.

 In determining issues of legal ethics, court opinions carry more weight than the bar association ethics opinions described above.
 The context of case law involving legal ethics issues can be diverse, including appeals of disciplinary proceedings, legal malpractice, sanctions under FRCP 11, 26 and 37 and their state counterparts, and criminal appeals where ineffective assistance of counsel is alleged.
-Fortunately, they are easier to find using standard research tools, such as case law databases in Bloomberg Law, Lexis Advance, WestlawNext, Fastcase, or LoislawConnect.
+Fortunately, they are easier to find using standard research tools, such as case law databases in Bloomberg Law, Lexis Advance, WestlawNext, or Fastcase.

 Another way to find historical cases interpreting the Model Rules and Code is to Shepardize using Shepard's Professional and Judicial Conduct Citations (Ref KF308.A535 S46, updated through 2008).
 Shepard's will provide citations to court opinions, ethics opinions and law review articles dealing with a provision of the Model Code or Model Rules, beginning in 1980.
 You cannot Shepardize or KeyCite these electronically on Lexis Advance or WestlawNext.

 You can also use digests in print or online to find ethics cases.
 When using the digest, try the key numbers under the topic Attorney and Client.
 In WestlawNext, the digest key number outline can be browsed at the Tools tab; in addition, there are individual state databases and databases for all federal (FETH-CS) and all state cases (METH-CS).
 In other online services, a search of case law for a particular jurisdiction will retrieve case results dealing with legal ethics topics.